 Preparing for your appointment

-You'll probably start by seeing your family doctor.
+You'll probably start by seeing your family doctor or sports medicine physician.
 If your injury is severe, you might be referred to an orthopedic surgeon.
 If you've been treated for a similar problem in the past, you may need to bring past records and imaging studies with you to your appointment.

 What you can do